-And by the sounds of it, their entry-level treadmills are just as good as their rowers.
+And by the sounds of it, their entry-level treadmills boast the same excellent build quality as their rowers.

 Sunny Health SF-T4400 – Great For Walkers & Joggers

-There are a ton of different levels of treadmill on the market all catering for various degrees of fitness and body size.
-And it’s vital you choose the correct one to suit your needs.
+There are many different levels of treadmill on the market, all catering to various degrees of fitness and body size.
+And you must choose the correct one to suit your needs.